pallets/flask/docs/patterns/distribute.rst

   sooner or later will replace `easy_install` which does more than just installing packages for you.

-Flask itself, and all the libraries you can find on the cheeseshop will are distributed with either distribute, the older setuptools or distutils.
+Flask itself, and all the libraries you can find on the cheeseshop are distributed with either distribute, the older setuptools or distutils.

 In this case we assume your application is called